ErhardSiegl/jbosstools/README.md

 Prerequisites
 -------------
 * The JBoss version must be 7 or higher.
 * Unix-style OS.
-Tested on Linux (Fedora, RHEL, Ubuntu)
+Tested on Linux (Fedora, RHEL, Ubuntu), Solaris

 Quickstart
 ----------

 1. Download the JBoss ZIP package to a local file
-2. Clone the Git-repository: `git clone https://github.com/ErhardSiegl/jbosstools.git`
+2. Clone the Git-repository: `git clone git@github.com:objectbay/JBSS.git`
 3. Make sure that $HOME/bin is in the PATH (`export PATH=~/bin:$PATH`)

 Run the following commands: